vim-scraper/vim-scraper.github.com/vim/faq.markdown

-**A:** Goto [all scripts](/vim/scripts.html), search for the script by name, follow github link to to corresponding git repository.
+**A:** Goto [all scripts](/vim/scripts.html), search for the script by name, follow github link to corresponding git repository.

 **Q:** Can you fix a bug in one of your scripts?